 Meningococcal disease (including meningitis)

-Meningococcal disease can cause death or permanent disability, such as deafness.
+Meningococcal disease is caused by a bacterial infection and can cause death or permanent disability, such as deafness.

 It can affect anyone – but it’s more common in children under the age of 5, teenagers, and young adults.
 Students in their ﬁrst year of tertiary education living in student accommodation may also be at higher risk.

-It’s important to know the signs and symptoms of meningococcal disease because it can develop very quickly (see the Symptoms tab).
+It’s important to know the signs and symptoms of meningococcal disease because it can develop very quickly.
 It can be treated with antibiotics, but early treatment is very important.

 If you notice any of the symptoms of meningococcal disease or have any other concerns, contact your doctor without delay – or call Healthline free on 0800 611 116 at any hour of the day or night, even if you have already been seen by a health professional.